 - Let your ideas evolve.
 Ideas are not set in stone.
 If connecting two ideas together makes you realise an idea you wrote about in the past feels outdated, create a new version.
 Some people like to “fork” the idea to keep a trail of their thoughts, others just edit their old ideas to update them.
 There is no right or wrong way to go about it—especially as many note-taking tools offer versioning—but make sure you don’t consider anything you have written down as too sacred to edit.

+You can also practice idea sex with other people.
+Share your ideas with the world, learn from others, and proactively connect ideas together during conversations.
 If you keep on following these steps while reading content and taking notes, new ideas will naturally emerge from the combination of other people’s ideas.
 Instead of experiencing writer’s block or a lack of inspiration, you may experience another challenge: having too many ideas to select from.